 - The University of Mississippi Medical Center's Center for Telehealth created a telehealth center to deliver quality specialty services to rural, underserved areas of Mississippi.
 The center uses a telemedicine connection to connect physicians to patients in rural hospitals in real time.

-- In an effort to bring services to rural, elderly populations, the SD eResidential Facilities Healthcare Services Access Project is implementing telehealth services to reach patients at long-term care facilities.
-Technology, including two-way video, a camera, and other specialized equipment, is used to help keep patients in their own facilities.
-The project was created by Avera Sacred Heart Hospital and four of its affiliates and uses the practice models and studies of eLongTermCare (eLTC).
-The project has been implemented at sites in South Dakota, Iowa, Minnesota, and Nebraska.
+- In an effort to bring services to rural, elderly populations, the SD eResidential Facilities Healthcare Services Access Project implemented telehealth services to reach patients at long-term care facilities.
+Technology, including two-way video, a camera, and other specialized equipment, was used to help keep patients in their own facilities.
+The project was created by Avera Sacred Heart Hospital and four of its affiliates and implemented at sites in South Dakota, Iowa, Minnesota, and Nebraska.

 - The Marshfield Telehealth Program in northern Wisconsin enables patients with end-stage renal disease to access needed care.
 Marshfield Clinic TeleHealth (MCT) is providing advanced specialty services to rural residents.
 Created in 1997, MCT now serves 54 locations.

 - The Telehealth Kidney Transplant Clinic at the Iowa City VAMC allows patients who have had kidney transplants to receive annual follow-up exams remotely.
 This has resulted in the reduction in travel time and costs for kidney transplant patients.
 The Kidney Transplant Telehealth Clinic was created in August 2012 and was designed to reduce travel time for annual appointments for transplant patients living in Puerto Rico.